-WS 2134 Immigration, Gender, and Race
+WGS 2134 Immigration, Gender, and Race

 This class will investigate how gender and race shape immigration patterns, how they are incorporated into the dynamics of corporate globalization, and how they operate in immigrant social networks.
 We will cover topics such as employment, family, identity, sexuality, immigrant social life, globalization, and transnationalism.
 While examining the history of immigration in the U.S and other countries, we will analyze how economic status, citizenship, and privilege become enmeshed in vectors of power such as gender, race, and nation.
 Also listed as SOC 2154.
-IV

-WS 2144 Women's Literature

-A survey of major issues in the study of women in literature, covering a representative sample of women writers.
-Questions will be raised about the nature and effects of patriarchal thinking on women and women writers, the ways in which women's problems emerge in women's writing, and the ways in which women writers image reality.
-Prerequisite: At least one ENG course.
-WS 1004 is recommended preparation.
+IV in which women's problems emerge in women's writing, and the ways in which women writers image reality.
+Prerequisites: At least one ENG course and FYS 1104.
+WGS 1004 is recommended preparation.
 Also listed as ENG 2144.
 IV; V

+WGS 2144 Women's Literature

+A survey of major issues in the study of women in literature, covering a representative sample of women writers.
+Questions will be raised about the nature and effects of patriarchal thinking on women and women writers, the ways

-WS 2154 American Women Writers and Ethnicity
+WGS 2154 American Women Writers and Ethnicity

 A study of prose and poetry written by women in America: African-American, Asian, Chicana, American Indian, West and East Indian.
 The course focuses on questions raised about historicity, race, class, and gender, and the function of writing in addressing such social dynamics.
 Beyond this inquiry, the course addresses issues related to compound identities and communities, class position and education, the construction of sexuality, the formation of collective ethnic or racial consciousness, and women's communities.
 Writers may include Hurston, Larsen, Morrison, Kingston, Erdrich, Andalzua, Muhkerjee, and others.
+Prerequisite: FYS 1104.
 Also listed as ENG 2154.
-IV; V
+IV: V

-WS 2294 Special Topics in Women's Studies
+WGS 2294 Special Topics in Women's, Gender, and Sexuality Studies

-An intensive study and exploration into specific topics in women's studies that are not fully treated in other courses.
+An intensive study and exploration into specific topics in women's, gender and sexuality studies that are not fully treated in other courses.
 May be related to a particular issue, historical period, or geographical area.
 Usually offered in May term, topics change and will be announced in advance.
 May be repeated for credit provided the period or topic is different.
 IV

-WS 2314 Gender and Children's Literature
+WGS 2314 Gender and Children's Literature

 Acquaints the student with issues related to the construction of gender in literature for children and young adults.
 The focus may change from term to term so that gender issues in specific genres can be explored in depth.
 Students will complete group projects and reflections on films and readings.
-Prerequisite: EDU 1004, 2024, WS 1004, or permission of instructor.
+Prerequisite: EDU 1004, 2024, WGS 1004, or permission of instructor.
 Also listed as EDU 2314.
 IV

-WS 2414 Sociology of Gender
+WGS 2414 Sociology of Gender

 Intensive study of how social relations between males and females are organized, lived, and understood in the United States, with some emphasis on historical and cross-cultural comparison.
 Topics include gender socialization, masculinity and femininity, gender at work and in the family, and sex and gender inequality and change.
-Prerequisite: SOC 1004.
+Prerequisites: SOC 1004 and FYS 1104.
 Also listed as SOC 2414.
 IV; V

-WS 2524 Psychology of Gender
+WGS 2524 Psychology of Gender